Skip to contents

 Initial parameters.yaml

 The values must be modified without modifying the structure.
 The order don’t matter for the program.
-The new values in the configuration must be fed to the workflow using -
+The new values in the configuration must be fed to the workflow.
+For the purposes of demonstration, the code below sets the host parameter programmitically.
+The parameters can be fed via parameters.yaml in an interactive way as well using either the path or setting iwindow = TRUE for the windows prompt in set_parameters()

 #> [1] TRUE

-#using iwindow = true will prompt a selction window to choose config file.
+#using iwindow = true will prompt a selection window to choose config file.

 get_parameters() was only to fetch the initial parameters.
 While you can, it is not required to re-fetch if the parameters has not been modified in the configuration.
 Modify the value and feed it to workflow using set_parameters().